my-flow/zulex/README.md

 ZulEx
 =====

-[Zulip](https://zulip.com) reader in Elixir/Erlang with real-time updates.
+A reactive [Zulip](https://zulip.com) reader in Elixir/Erlang with real-time updates.

 ## Starting the client
 1. Clone the repository with `git clone git@github.com:my-flow/zulex.git`.